Andy-Python-Programmer/aero/README.md

 Aero follows the monolithic kernel design and it is inspired by the Linux Kernel and the Zircon Kernel.

-Please make sure you use the **latest nightly** of rustc and a **unix-like** host system before building Aero.
-If you are using windows, its highly recommended to use WSL 2.

 ![workflow](https://github.com/Andy-Python-Programmer/aero/actions/workflows/build.yml/badge.svg)
 [![lines_of_code](https://tokei.rs/b1/github/Andy-Python-Programmer/aero)](https://github.com/Andy-Python-Programmer/aero)
 [![discord](https://img.shields.io/discord/828564770063122432)](https://discord.gg/8gwhTTZwt8)